Updated on 1/14/2023

 - Exhibiting reckless and violent behavior

-When men experience a depressive episode associated with bipolar disorder, they’re more likely to be angry and irritable than women are.
+When men experience a depressive episode or depressive symptoms associated with bipolar disorder, they’re more likely to be angry and irritable than women are.
 Since societal norms deem aggression as a common attribute to the male sex, violent behavior that’s due to bipolar disorder can first be seen as acceptable.
-Thus, a diagnosis might not be made as timely or appropriately as it should be.
+Thus, a diagnosis for bipolar depression might not be made as timely or appropriately as it should be.
 Additionally, it can be difficult to know if you have bipolar disorder vs. depression without a proper diagnosis because of the depressive episodes.

 Common bipolar symptoms in men regarding depressive episodes: